 However, it's not impossible to get a window or aisle seat without paying extra for the upgrade.

-When booking your ticket, either online or via the phone, choose your seat immediately.
-Check where the best seats are by looking at the type of aircraft you'll be flying, then go to web-based airline seat maps like SeatGuru, Seat Expert, Expert Flyer, Seat Plans or Skytrax to see your best seating bets.
-These sites offer detailed maps that can save you from sitting for hours in the wrong seat.
+If you are given the option to choose your seat when you book your ticket, do so immediately.
+Don't wait for later.
+You can check where the best seats are by looking at the type of aircraft you'll be flying, then go to web-based airline seat maps like SeatGuru, Seat Expert, Expert Flyer, or Skytrax to see your plane's seat map.
+These detailed maps can save you from sitting for hours in a bad seat.

 Check in Online